zixianwang2022/Megatron-LM/tools/retro/README.md

 1. **Build retrieval chunk database** : Used for retrieving neighbors and continuation chunks, which are then passed through the retrieval encoder.
 2. **Build index for similarity search** : Train and build a similarity search index for querying chunk neighbors.
 3. **Query pretraining neighbors** : For matching pretraining samples to database chunks.
-Neighbors are generated separately for training and validation datasets.
+Neighbors are generated separately for training, validation, and test datasets.

 The following overview goes into more detail on the pipeline, code structure, usage, and pretraining.